x24thkk/x24thkk/README.md

 - Hi, I’m @x24thkk
 - I’m Security Engineer
-- I My future is to be a security expert
+- My future is to be a security expert